 One of the most nostalgia-inducing Easter eggs in the ‘Blood Ties’ DLC can be found in the library.

-If you switch on the gramophone, it will start playing a tune that Lara (and long-time Tomb Raider fans) will recognize: Nathan McCree’s beloved “Venice Violins” theme from Tomb Raider 2.
+If you switch on the gramophone, it will start playing a tune that Lara and long-time Tomb Raider fans will recognise: Nathan McCree’s beloved “Venice Violins” theme from Tomb Raider 2.

 It’s a Trap!